fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

    The placeholder is written using the syntax: ``#{key}``

-   Here is an example of a json payload where a field value is variabilize:
+   Here is an example of a json payload where a field value is variabilized:

    ```json
    {